 Indexing method – Method used to measure the amount of index change.
 These methods include: annual reset (ratcheting), high watermark, high water with look-back, short-term point-to-point, long-term point-to-point, monthly average, daily average, and monthly cap.

 Participation rate – The rate which decides the percentage of an increase in an index used to calculate index-linked interest.
 Say the index change is 10% and the participation rate is 70%.
-Thus the index-linked interest rate would be 7% (0.1 x 0.7 = 0.07).
+Thus the credited interest rate for your money would be 7% (0.1 x 0.7 = 0.07).

 Cap – An upper limit, or cap, preset on the index-linked interest rate.
 This is the maximum rate of interest the annuity will earn; note not all annuities have a cap rate.

 Asset fees – Also known as the margin or spread, fees are subtracted from the linked index gains.
-If an index grew 9% and the fees were 3%, the credited gain would be 6%.
+If an index grew 7% and the fees were 1%, the credited interest would be 6%.

 Certain fixed index annuities come with surrender periods, or a specific period when withdrawals come with penalties.
 Surrender periods often last for 10 years.
 Moreover, sometimes an average of an index’s value is used instead of the index’s actual value for calculations.